zeek/zeek/doc/user-manual/scripting.rst

    @TEST-EXEC: btest-rst-cmd bro ${TESTBASE}/doc/manual/data_struct_record_01.bro

 The sample above shows a simple type definition that includes a string, a set of ports, and a count to define a service type.
-Also included is a function to print each entity of a record in a formatted fashion and a bro_init event handler to show some functionality of working with records.
+Also included is a function to print each field of a record in a formatted fashion and a bro_init event handler to show some functionality of working with records.
 The defintions of the dns and http services are both done inline using squared brackets before being passed to the ``print_service`` function.
-The ``print_service`` function makes use of the ``$`` dereference operator to access the entities within the newly defined Service record type.
+The ``print_service`` function makes use of the ``$`` dereference operator to access the fields within the newly defined Service record type.

-As you saw in the definition for the connection record, other records are even valid as entities within another record.
+As you saw in the definition for the connection record, other records are even valid as fields within another record.
 We can extend the example above to include another record that contains a Service record.

 .. rootedliteralinclude:: ${BRO_SRC_ROOT}/testing/btest/doc/manual/data_struct_record_02.bro
    :language: bro